brandonroberts/angular/aio/content/getting-started/index.md

 </div>

 {@a stackblitz}
-### Setup
+### Working in Stackblitz

 You don't need to install anything.
 You'll build the shopping cart using [StackBlitz](https://stackblitz.com/).
 StackBlitz is an online development environment with accelerators that make it easy to develop an Angular application.
+The accelerators are similar to what is offered by the Angular CLI when you are working locally.

+Tips for workingn in Stackblitz:
+* Create a user account and login.
+Stackblitz will store your work, so you can take breaks and resume where you left off.
+* If you want to save a snapshot of your work at a given point, create a fork.
+To display all of your froks, click on your name in the top bar.
+* If the preview pane isn't showing what you expect, save and then click the refresh button.
+* To copy a code example from this tutorial, click the icon at the top right of the code example box, which saves the example to the clipboard.
+Then you can paste it into Stackblitz.

 {@a components}